Function Basics and Parameter Passing

 return 0;

-}Modern compilers have excellent optimizations for returning structures (return value optimization (RVO)), so this usually doesn't incur extra copy overhead.
+}Modern compilers have excellent optimizations for returning structures (Return Value Optimization, RVO), so this usually does not incur extra copying overhead.

 Step 4 — Recursion: A Function Calling Itself

-When a function calls itself directly or indirectly, that is recursion.
-The essence of recursion is breaking a problem down into smaller subproblems of the same type.
-As an analogy: if you want to count how many cards are in a deck, you can count the top card (1), then recursively count the rest (N-1 cards), and the final result is 1 + (N-1) = N.
+A function that calls itself, either directly or indirectly, is recursion.
+The essence of recursion is to break a problem down into smaller, similar sub-problems.
+Think of it this way: if you want to count a stack of cards, you count the top one (1), then recursively count the rest (N-1 cards), and finally the result is 1 + (N-1) = N.

 #include <stdio.h>